gsistelos/aipom/README.md

 }
 ```

-### PATCH method examples:
+### PATCH:

-Updates a user field: `PATCH http://localhost:8080/api/users/<id>`
+Updates a user: `PATCH http://localhost:8080/api/users/<id>`

-The data to update the user is the request body, that should look like this:
+The request body contains information about what to update, it should look like this:
 ```json
 {
   "password": "new_password"